The NHS across

-The safety notice requires Estate and Facilities teams to review the effectiveness of the anti-barricade devices used in their wards, and replace them if required.
-Action is required by 19 February 2018.
+The safety notice requires Estate and Facilities teams to review the effectiveness of the anti-barricade devices used in their

 In one incident an aggressor attacked a member of staff and barricaded the door by pushing against it.
 This prevented colleagues from accessing the room when the emergency attack alarm was activated to assist.
 In this case, the force from the aggressor provided enough friction to stop it working.

 The aggressor was able to maintain the barricade for around three minutes, during which the attack continued.
 Staff were able to gain access eventually, but the delay meant the staff member sustained injuries that may have been avoided.

 The safety alert relates specifically to push button stops, but recommends identifying any anti-barricade devices and reviewing their effectiveness.
 This includes looking at the latches, hinges and special locks used to prevent

 Estate and facilities teams are also required to investigate the ability of service users to tamper with the anti-barricade device and prevent it working, requiring that devices are tested for likely barricade scenarios.

 The video below demonstrates one of the tests we created when we developed our collapsible stop.
 The leg press test shows whether the device can still be released when excess pressure is exerted.
 We’ve shared our knowledge here to help assess resistance to excess pressure.